How to Rapidly Speed Up Concrete Drying Time

 In flooring applications (either finished concrete or applied flooring), there is always a “hurry up and wait” element – wanting to move ahead but knowing that rushing too quickly may result in a flooring failure or flooring problem.
-Ideally, good curing conditions mean retaining that initial moisture content, but often a project schedule doesn’t allow the time necessary for optimal curing and drying.
+Ideally, good curing conditions mean retaining that initial moisture condition, but often a project schedule doesn’t allow the time necessary for optimal curing and drying.
 Meeting concrete and flooring specifications can seem to be a luxury that is not always available to the contractor on a tight schedule.

 The rule of thumb is that you’ll need to allow 28 days of drying time for each inch of concrete thickness, if the slab is under ideal drying conditions (an enclosed area with the HVAC on, meaning there’s air circulation and a low ambient relative humidity).

 There are several steps you can do initially before you even make the concrete that can help to speed the drying process, but each also must strike a balance between initial mix water amounts and drying rates under job site conditions.

 While a lower measure of water in the concrete mix sounds like an obvious solution, low water-cement ratio mixes typically have fewer capillaries – the natural pathways that allow water to move through the slab to the surface.
 Therefore, even with the reduced amounts of water, slower drying time can result.